Diploma in Fashion Marketing and Merchandising Management

 - Provide practical knowledge of textile materials, garment construction, and trend forecasting.

-- Train students to analyze fashion consumer behavior and market dynamics.
+- Train students to analyse fashion consumer behaviour and market dynamics.

 - Introduce digital marketing tools and platforms essential for modern fashion promotion and e-commerce.